Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Numerical results

-The test case presented in Section \ref{FOM_Find} is considered here.
+The frequency-independent test case as before is now considered with $N=6561$, which for a six-elements per wavelength thumb rule \cite{sixelem} the upper frequency is $2$ kHz.
 The ROM is constructed by generating snapshots when sampling the surface impedance values uniformly $Z_s = [500, 1500, 2500, ..., 15500]$ kgs$^{-1}$m$^{-2}$.
-The reduced basis is then constructed by performing SVD on the snapshot matrix and selecting the number of singular vectors $N_{rb}$.